As an Amazon Associate, Reel Adventure Fishing earns from qualifying purchases. We may earn commissions when you buy

 - A decent quality bait pole.
 Basically just a short pole with a saltwater reel, along with small rigging, for catching your bait in the surf.

 - A good quality rod and reel for casting from shore.
 We use this when we are not using a kayak or wave runner to take the bait out.
 This also comes in handy when you just do not have terrific bait and it does not seem worth the effort to rig up the big pole.
 You want a long pole to give you a good cast and a sturdy saltwater reel.
 One of our favorite combos is the Penn Spinfisher VI.

-- What we use for the times we will be dragging bait out with a kayak or wave runner is a Magic Eye ME 80 that is a 5’6” pole combined with a Penn Senator 6/0 reel.
-This is a sturdy combo and holds plenty of heavy-duty line to get your bait out as far as you need.
+- What we use for the times we will be dragging bait out with a kayak or wave runner is a Magic Eye ME 80 5’6” pole combined with a Penn Senator 6/0 reel.
+This sturdy combo holds plenty of heavy-duty line to get your bait out as far as you need.

 - It is hard to find pre-made leaders for this type of fishing so we make our own using steel-coated material.
 The key here is that you want the leader to be long enough that the shark’s tail will not hit your main line.